m00nyONE/ShutDownTimer/README.md

-this was my very first "usefull" programm
+this was my very first "usefull" programm.
+It is definitely not the best out there and is also poorly written.